simazarei/Election_Analysis/README.md

 -How many votes were cast in this congressional election?
-   -The total number of votes were cast is _369,711_.
+   - The total number of votes were cast is _369,711_.

 -Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.